Aliases for HARS Gene

 GeneCards Summary for HARS Gene

 HARS (Histidyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with HARS include charles bonnet syndrome and antisynthetase syndrome.
+Diseases associated with HARS include Usher Syndrome Type 3B and Charcot-Marie-Tooth Disease, Axonal, Type 2W.
 Among its related pathways are Gene Expression and tRNA Aminoacylation.
-GO annotations related to this gene include histidine-tRNA ligase activity.
+GO annotations related to this gene include nucleotide binding and histidine-tRNA ligase activity.
 An important paralog of this gene is HARS2.